SHAUNORLANDO/Networking-Training-Program/Module-5/Module-5.md

 ---

-7) In Cisco Packet Tracer, create a small network with multiple devices (e.g., 2 PCs and a router).
+**7) In Cisco Packet Tracer, create a small network with multiple devices (e.g., 2 PCs and a router).
 Use private IP addresses (e.g., 192.168.1.x) on the PCs and configure the router to perform NAT to allow the PCs to access the internet.
 Task: Test the NAT configuration by pinging an external IP address from the PCs and capture the traffic using Wireshark.
-What is the source IP address before and after NAT?
+What is the source IP address before and after NAT?**

 Created a network with:
   - 2 PCs (Private IP: 192.168.1.x)